qmk/qmk_firmware/keyboards/dz60/keymaps/jacko_keys/readme.md

 * F13 to F23 form fourth row Z-right shift with an implicit right alt gr applied.
 * Backslash is F24 with an implicit right alt gr applied.
 * Depending on your system the "Level 3 Shift" may be removed by localization of alt gr.
-* A macro can be recorded (128 keys) until power off by backspace (record start/stop).
-* The macro can be played back by space.
 * Right alt/control are alt tab window switch (reverse and forward).
 * Right win key is the right win key and not the app context menu key as in other layers.